-Instead, you can also search your LLC name here, click on your LLC name, click “Filed Documents” at the top, then look for your recent Annual Report in the list.
+Instead, you can search your LLC name online: New Hampshire Secretary of State: Business Search.
+Click on your LLC name, click “Filing History”” at the bottom, and then look for your recent Annual Report in the list.

 Submit your New Hampshire LLC Annual Report Online

-So just before this you should have clicked the “Proceed to Pay” button.
+So just before this you should have clicked the “Add to Shopping Cart and Checkout” button.

 Select “Credit Card” and your total charges will appear below.
 Then click the “Pay Securely using a Credit Card” button.

-A popup message will appear stating that you’ll be redirected to the Global Gateway payment system.
+A popup message will appear stating that you’ll be redirected to a payment gateway.
 Click the “Ok” button to proceed.

-Enter your billing information, then click the “Pay With Your Credit Card” button to submit your New Hampshire LLC’s Annual Report and payment.
+Enter your billing information and then click the “Pay With Your Credit Card” button.

 Verification/Approval of a filed LLC Annual Report (online):

-Once you have reviewed this information (and set a calendar reminder), or filed your New Hampshire LLC’s Annual Report, you can then proceed to the next lesson: New Hampshire Business Licenses & Permits.
+Once you have reviewed this information (and set a calendar reminder), or filed your New Hampshire LLC Annual Report, you can then proceed to the next lesson: New Hampshire Business Licenses & Permits.

 New Hampshire Secretary of State Contact Info